paulktngmail/react-admin/API_COMMUNICATION_FIX_DOCUMENTATION.md

 ## Issues Fixed

 1. **Protocol Mismatch**
-   - Changed HTTP to HTTPS in the API endpoint URLs
+   - Changed HTTPS to HTTP in the API endpoint URLs
-   - Updated the `_redirects` file to use HTTPS for the backend API
+   - Updated the `_redirects` file to use HTTP for the backend API
-   - Modified the direct API service to use the absolute HTTPS URL
+   - Modified the direct API service to use the absolute HTTP URL

 2. **CORS Configuration**
    - Fixed the CORS configuration in the backend server